The Seven Stages of Halloween

 As empty nesters, I’ve become the trick-or-treat curmudgeon, seeking any excuse to be gone or at least unavailable that night.

-Still to come is the grandkid phase and the opportunity to overindulge.
+In the grandkid phase is the opportunity to overindulge.
 Pile high the candy and then give them back to mom and dad just before the sugar hits.

-Halloween carries with it past memories and future anticipations, but for this year, please skip my house.
+Halloween carries with it past memories and future anticipations.